nuxnik/busybar-mcp/README.md

 ## Configuration

-Copy the example `.env.example` file (if present) or create your own `.env` at the project root with the following variables:
+Copy the example `.env.example` file (if present) to create your own `.env` at the project root with the following variables.

 | Variable | Description | Example |
 |---|---|---|